mhlabs/cfn-alarms/README.md

 # cfn-alarms-cli

-Tool for creating CloudFormation alarms based on the resources in a CloudFormation/SAM/CDK* stack template.
+Tool for creating CloudFormation alarms based on the resources in a CloudFormation/SAM stack template.

-_*CDK support is pending the outstanding issues in [cdk-dasm](https://github.com/aws/aws-cdk/tree/master/packages/cdk-dasm#wip---this-module-is-still-not-fully-functional).
-Also read the README's reasons for not using it.
-However, the output may be used as a starting point for creating your own custom constructs._

 ## Why?
 This is an effort to create a baseline of CloudFormation alarms for CloudFormation stacks.
 The intention is to save developers' time by providing a fast way to create alarms that follow some good practices so they can focus on building features rather than managing monitors.